USS Hawkbill (SS-366): First and second war patrols

-Third and Fourth War Patrols
+Third and fourth war patrols

 On her third war patrol beginning 5 February, the submarine returned to Lombok Strait to turn the tables on her former pursuers.
 Her torpedoes sank two submarine chasers 14 February, and she added some small craft before turning for the South China Sea.
-Hawkbill detected a convoy 20 February; after engaging one escort with gunfire, she sank 5,400-ton cargo ship Daizen Maru with a spread of torpedoes.
-The rest of her patrol brought no targets; she arrived Fremantle 6 April 1945.
+Hawkbill detected a convoy on 20 February; after engaging one escort with gunfire, she sank 5,400-ton cargo ship Daizen Maru with a spread of torpedoes.
+The rest of her patrol brought no targets; she arrived at Fremantle 6 April 1945.